UltraMessaging/um_troubleshoot/README.md

 Run the Wireshark application and read the "test.pcap" file.

 Configure Wireshark to dissect the UM packets.
-(These settings are temporary and will go away when Wireshark is restarted.
-For permanent changes, use "preferences".)

-Right-click on the third packet and select "Decode As..."
+* Select "Analyze"->"Decode As..."
 * Double-click on "35101", replace with "12965", "Enter".
-Double-click on "none" (under Current), select "LBMR", "Enter".
+  * Double-click on "none" (under Current), select "LBMR", "Enter".
+   (This port is for Topic Resolution.)
 * Click the "duplicate" button (right of the "-" button), "Enter".
-Double-click on "12965", replace with "12090", "Enter".
+  * Double-click on "12965", replace with "12090", "Enter".
-Double-click on "none" (under Current), select "LBT-RM", "Enter".
+  * Double-click on "none" (under Current), select "LBT-RM", "Enter".
+   (This port is for NAKs.)
 * Click the "duplicate" button (right of the "-" button), "Enter".
-Double-click on "12090", replace with "12091", "Enter".
+  * Double-click on "12090", replace with "12091", "Enter".
+   (This port is for also for NAKs.)
 * Click the "duplicate" button (right of the "-" button), "Enter".
-Double-click on "12091", replace with "14400", "Enter".
+  * Double-click on "12091", replace with "14400", "Enter".
+   (This port is for also for LBT-RM data.)

-The "Wireshark Decode As..." should now look like this:
+The "Wireshark Decode As..." window should now look like this:
 ````
 Field      Value   Type               Default   Current
 UDP port   12965   Integer, base 10   (none)    LBMR